 - people who have spent at least three months in a hostel or hostels for the rehabilitation or resettlement of homeless people

-- ex -offenders over 25 who are subject to active multi-agency management under the Multi Agency Public Protection Arrangements.
+- ex -offenders over 25 who are subject to Multi Agency Public Protection Arrangements.